MarceloBxD/IGMA/README.md

 1. Create a file on Desktop
 2. Open with terminal / CMD
 3. Insert into CMD the following code: git clone https://github.com/MarceloBxD/IGMA.git
-4. Enter on file IGMA: cd IGMA
-5. code . ( if you use Visual Studio Code as IDE) to open the project inside VScode.
+5. Open on VScode or another IDE
-6. If you're Windows user
-7. Press "Ctrl + j" to open the terminal and typewrite "npm install or npm i" to install the necessary dependencies with NPM package
+6. If you're Windows user press "Ctrl + j" to open the terminal and typewrite "npm install or npm i" to install the necessary dependencies with NPM package
 8. After that, write "npm run dev" without the "..." to run the server with nodemon
 9. Will appears a message saying "Server is running on port 3000"
-10. Install Insomnia to do the tests
+10. Install Insomnia or another framework to test the API 💎
-💎

-## Required to do some documentation too, so here it is
+## Documentation

 #### Project structure